jackfoxy/urQL/docs/01-preliminaries.md

 1. A scripting query language, urQL, and parser.
 2. A database engine, Obelisk.
-3. A front-end agent app using the parser and Obelisk APIs. (currently does not exist)
+3. A front-end agent app using the parser and Obelisk APIs.

-The scripting language, _urQL_, is a derivation of SQL with a few significant variations that enhance readability and promote composability and/or promote consistency with underlying theory.
+The scripting language, _urQL_, is derived from SQL with a few significant variations that enhance readability, promote composability, and are consistent with underlying theory.

 * Queries are constructed in FROM..WHERE..SELECT.. order, mirroring the order of events in plan execution.
-(Users should be aware of the event ordering.)

-* All observable results from Obelisk, whether from a Table, View, or any Query, are true _sets_ with no duplicate rows, unlike SQL which routinely returns duplicate rows.
+* All observable results from Obelisk, whether from a Table, View, or any Query, are proper _sets_ with no duplicate rows, unlike SQL which routinely returns duplicate rows.

 * Columns are typed atoms.

-Table definitions do not permit nullable columns.
+* Table definitions do not permit nullable columns.

 * All user-defined names, except aliases, follow the hoon term naming standard.